hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 HESS (Hierarchical Expressed Semantic Stack) functions as the Identity Layer that the original web missed.
 It sits between the Network Layer (DNS) and the Content Layer (HTTP).

-Hierarchical Expressed Semantic Stack (HESS) is a cohesive vision for shifting the web from "Probabilistic Discovery" (guessing) to "Deterministic Discovery" (declaration).
+Hierarchical Expressed Semantic Stack (HESS) is a cohesive vision for shifting the web from "Probabilistic Discovery" (guessing) to "Deterministic Discovery"
+(declaration).

+“Reducing crawl cost and interpretation risk improves indexing and citation reliability.”

 ## ♟️ HESS: A Checkmate Move in SEO and AI Grounding at the First Semantic Hop